saullbrandao/alurakut/README.md

 ![alurakut](https://raw.githubusercontent.com/saullbrandao/alurakut/main/public/demo.png)

+- Login using a github username
-- It uses data from the Github API to display user information(username, profile picture and followers)
+- Uses data from the Github API to display user information(username, profile picture, followers and people you follow)
-- User can create a community by providing a name.
+- Create a community by providing a name.
 Can also optionally provide a url for the image cover
--
+- List of all the communities the user follows
+- Community page, showing all its information

 # :computer: Technologies